osoiri/ParkingDot/README.md

 - Vehicle

     A vehicle class needed to keep it ready for future when more than the CarId can be taken
-- ParkingTicket -------> Vehicle, ParkingFloor
+- ParkingTicket -------> Vehicle, ParkingFloor, ParkingSpot, ParkingGate, ParkingAttendant

-    A parking ticket which has vehicle details + where to park
+    A parking ticket which has vehicle details + where to park + where ticket was generated and by whom
 - ParkingLot -------> ParkingFloor, Gate

     Contains all info about the whole area